Exclusive: Saudi king tipped the scale against Aramco IPO plans

 As well as raising concerns about that commitment to transparency, the shelved IPO contributes to a sense of unpredictability after scores of top royals, ministers and businessmen were rounded up in an anti-corruption campaign last November.

-The sources said that even though the king’s decision was a blow to the prince’s agenda, he is still the favorite son and heir with a major influence on policy.
+The sources said that even though the king’s decision was a blow to the prince’s agenda, he is still the favourite son and heir with a major influence on policy.

 Rather, they say, it suggests the king wants to show that he will be the deciding voice for the foreseeable future.